cinder/Cinder-PortAudio/README.md

 lib/ASIOSDK/host/pc/asiolist.cpp
 ```

-PortAudio also provides some docs: ["Portaudio Windows ASIO with MSVC"](http://portaudio.com/docs/v19-doxydocs/compile_windows_asio_msvc.html)

-#### Enabling Unicode Character Set
+##### Enable Unicode Character Set

-To enable buildiing with Unicode Character Set (Configuration Properties -> General -> Character Set), you need to add the following line to the top of _lib/ASIOSDK/host/pc/asiolist.cpp_, directly above the <#include "windows.h>`:
+Most cinder projects are build with Unicode Character Set (Configuration Properties -> General -> Character Set) and to make ASIO compatible with this, you need to add the following line to the top of _lib/ASIOSDK/host/pc/asiolist.cpp_, directly above the <#include "windows.h>`:

 ```
 #undef UNICODE
 ```

+For more details on this, see the PortAudio docs: ["Portaudio Windows ASIO with MSVC"](http://portaudio.com/docs/v19-doxydocs/compile_windows_asio_msvc.html)

 ### Debugging